chhhris/chhhris.github.io/source/_posts/2013-09-09-instructions-for-implementing-friendly-id.markdown

 If you're not familiar, [Friendly ID](https://github.com/norman/friendly_id) is a sweet gem that turns Rails standard RESTful urls (e.g. /users/1/) into more friendly and best practice string-based urls (e.g. /chris-lake)

-The following instructions were curated from Norman Clarke's Rails [QuickStart guide](https://github.com/norman/friendly_id) and Ryan Bates's [RailsCast](http://railscasts.com/episodes/314-pretty-urls-with-friendlyid).
+The following instructions were curated from Norman Clarke's [complete documentation](http://norman.github.io/friendly_id/file.Guide.html) and Ryan Bates's [RailsCast](http://railscasts.com/episodes/314-pretty-urls-with-friendlyid) -- because the former is more in-depth than necessary for your run of the mill Rails app, and the latter is not quite deep enough.

 Add FriendlyID to your Rails app's gemfile.